 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Bernalillo County (Albuquerque) were about average in January and February of 2020.1 That pattern reversed by April, and filings have remained below historical averages since then.
+Eviction filings in Bernalillo County (Albuquerque) were about average in January and February of 2020.1 That pattern reversed in April 2020, when filings fell well below historical averages.

 Eviction Hotspot data will be updated quarterly.

 Bernalillo County is divided into 153 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Latinx, or Other/None.